 At Brentwood Dental Designs in Epping, New Hampshire, we are concerned about everything that goes on in your mouth, which is why we offer full mouth reconstruction.
-Sometimes known as full mouth rehabilitation or full mouth restoration, our holistic approach to dental reconstruction aims to restore all of your teeth at the same time.
+Sometimes known as full mouth rehabilitation or full mouth restoration, our biological approach to dental reconstruction aims to restore all of your teeth at the same time.

 Dr. Tamatha Johnson has years of experience in full mouth reconstruction and can work with you to create a plan that will restore the health of your teeth and your smile.
 Patients who might need full mouth reconstruction, or teeth restoration, might have experienced the following: